 Power output ratings for solar panels are also given in Watts.
 To determine how much energy a solar panel can supply to your battery, multiply the wattage rating by the number of hours that the panel is exposed to the sun.
 Then, multiply the result by 0.80 (this number factors in naturally occurring system losses).
 So, if you have a 12 Watt solar panel that is exposed to the sun for four hours, the panel would supply 38.4 Watts of energy to your battery.

 Safe Installation of RV Solar Panels

-Before you begin installation of RV solar panels, always disconnect the vehicle battery and make sure that no extensions cords, generators or other sources of power lead into the vehicle.
+Before you begin the installation of RV solar panels, always disconnect the vehicle battery and make sure that no extension cords, generators, or other sources of power lead into the vehicle.
 Failure to disconnect all power sources, before wiring up solar panels, could result in serious injury.

 Plan for Additions or Expansion

 When wiring the solar panels to the battery or central controller, consider using a larger gauge wire.
 This will allow you to add additional panels or batteries without having to first replace costly wiring.